adaptris-labs/interlok-failover/README.md

 See [Interlok failover](http://interlok.adaptris.net/interlok-docs/advanced-failover.html) documentation for more detail.

-Configuration include a load balancer which will direct traffic to the running instance.
+Configurations include a load balancer which will direct traffic to the running instance.

 ## Running